bryanardon/River/README.md

   <h1>River</h1>
 </div>

-### Created by Bryan Ardon-Contreras, Davis Banks, Henry Benso, Maika Tran, and Nicholas
+### Created by Bryan Ardon-Contreras, Davis Banks, Henry Benso, Maika Tran, and Nicholas Lee

 In the tranquil embrace of nature, rivers flow in a manner such that ecosystems flourish where it goes.
 This concept of a peaceful flow gave life to the concept we call River.
 River is a statically typed language designed to put the users first.
 We have created River to become a programming language where the developer feels calm expressing their programming desires.